SciTechSoftware/SciTech.Rpc/docs/SciTech.Rpc.DocFx/articles/define-services.md

 }

 [RpcService(ServerDefinitionType = typeof(IMailboxManagerService))]
-public interface IMailboxManagerServiceClient : IRpcService {
+public interface IMailboxManagerServiceClient : IRpcProxy {
     Task<RpcObjectRef<RpcObjectRef<IMailboxServiceClient>> GetMailboxAsync(string name);
 }
 ```

-By default the name of a service is the same as the interface defining it, with the initial ‘I’ removed.
+By default the name of a service is the same as the interface defining it, with the initial 'I' removed.
 In this case the client interface will not match the correct service name, so the server side interface has to be specified or the name explicitly assigned (e.g. using `ServerDefinitionType = typeof(IMailboxManagerService)` or `Name = "MailboxManagerService"`).
-The `IRpcService` interface seen in the example, provides some useful client side utility methods and properties and is automatically implemented by the proxy.
+The `IRpcProxy` interface seen in the example, provides some useful client side utility methods and properties and is automatically implemented by the proxy.

 It is allowed to define multiple variants of the same operation on the client side, e.g. both a blocking and an asynchronous method for the same operation (`GetMailbox` and` GetMailboxAsync`).
 This is not allowed on the server side, since then the actual method to call would be ambiguous.